-Figure 5.9 shows the percentage share of the employed persons by occupation.
-The service and sales workers had the highest percentage share of the employed persons with 31.8 percent while the clerical support workers and other occupations not elsewhere classified had the lowest share at 1.3 percent each.
+Figure 5.9 shows the percentage share of employed persons by occupation.
+The Service and sales workers had the highest percentage share of the employed persons at 31.8 percent while the Clerical support workers and other occupations not elsewhere classified had the lowest share at 1.3 percent each.